camligorkem/ADA_2018_Project/README.md

 # Research questions
 ## Contents of the News
 - What are the main topics of the published news? (tech, politics, sports, etc.)
+- What are the distributions of articles over country and time?
 - What are the distributions of these topics over country and time?
 - What are some mostly used words in the countries topics?